wix/stylable/docs/tag-selectors.md

 </div>
 ```

-## Custom element [don't call it this; sounds liek Web Compnsents spec]
+## Component element

-In order to match another stylesheet that is rendered in the componenet view, the external stylesheet can be targeted by [importing](./imports.md) it (or the component implementing the stylesheet) and using the imported name as the tag selector:
+In order to target another component that is rendered in the view, the external component (stylesheet) is [imported](./imports.md) and its name can be used as a tag selector:

 CSS API: